luetzyas/edpo-ss24-drop-shipping-a1-gr4/docs/submissions/Assignment_1-Final-Report.md

 ### Where does the Choreography end and orchestration start

 In our Flowing Retail application, we delve into the rich landscape of service coordination, articulating the nuanced dance between Orchestration and Choreography.
-Each approach is important in streamlining our microservice architecture and optimizing both the flexibility and control of the service interaction.
 The Checkout Service, initiates the sequence of events to start processing the order.
-The order is the orchestrator of the entire process.

 Once the order is placed, it simultaneously demonstrates the concept of Orchestration.
 Due to high semantic coupling it acts with authoritative knowledge of the entire process flow, conducting each ensuring the order's lifecycle is followed